Skip to main content

 Supported SSO Modes

-In this mode, SSO is fully disabled, and only LawVu platform accounts are permitted to log in, bypassing any SSO settings.
-If an account was previously synchronised and SSO is subsequently disabled, the user must reset their password to access LawVu.
+In this mode, SSO is fully deactivated, and only LawVu platform accounts are permitted to log in, bypassing any SSO settings.
+If an account was previously synchronised and SSO is subsequently deactivated, the user must reset their password to access LawVu.

 Hybrid